Community Land Trust Brussels, Belgium

 - Support temporary community uses of development sites.
 CLTB demonstrates how community land trusts can support creative temporary uses of redevelopment sites in ways that build social bonds among residents and create economic development opportunities in underserved neighborhoods.
 Rather than leave sites inactive, CLTB works with residents to develop and design temporary community uses while seeking development permissions.
 For example, on one of its sites CLTB set up a temporary use kitchen facility and supported a woman’s cooking group seeking to create a social-entrepreneur catering company.
 Similarly, CLT Ghent temporarily established a community garden on one of its development sites and incorporated a smaller permanent garden as part of the redevelopment plan for the site.

-- Leverage the power of networks to incorporate bespoke services for residents.
+- Leverage the power of networks to incorporate services tailored to the needs of residents.
 CLTB’s model of partnering with other nonprofits that provide social services in coordination with housing projects, helps to better meet the needs of the community.
-By partnering with organizations that already have capacity and funding to deliver specific services, CLTB is able to bring additional expertise to its team and its projects, without straining the capacity of the limited CLT staff.
+By partnering with organizations that already have capacity and funding to deliver specific services, CLTB is able to bring additional expertise to its team and its projects, without straining the capacity of its limited CLT staff.

 - Expanding funding to support multi-use projects.
 Similar to CLTs in the US, CLTB has struggled to finance multi-use projects that offer commercial space at lower rental rates or that incorporate other green features.
-While the economic development benefits of having community-serving businesses and nonprofits is clear, the process of financing housing developments makes it difficult to leverage and combine different sources of funding to incorporate commercial and other community uses.
+While the economic development benefits are clear, the process of financing housing developments makes it difficult to leverage and combine different sources of funding to incorporate commercial and other community spaces.
 This demonstrates a key gap in public sector financing that could be filled by expanding the flexibility of housing funding and financing programs to enable some multi-use development projects that provide economic development opportunities in underserved communities.
 Rules designed to keep housing construction costs down to reduce the subsidy needed to build affordable housing can have the perverse effect of limiting the ability of CLTs and developers to integrate economic development, sustainability, and resilience features that if implemented would help cities meet multiple goals.
-Policymakers should remove barriers that prevent developers from incorporating commercial spaces for local businesses and green design features (e.g. renewable energy, park space) particularly where features will reduce the total housing costs for residents and also provides broader community-wide benefits.
-For example, CLT Ghent has been limited in its ability to build more sustainable housing its projects are using funding sources that limit the amount of funds that can be applied to things like renewable energy.
+Policymakers should remove barriers that prevent developers from incorporating commercial spaces for local businesses and green design features (e.g. renewable energy, park space), particularly where features will reduce the total housing costs for residents and also provide broader community-wide benefits.
+For example, CLT Ghent has been limited in its ability to build more sustainable housing because funding sources limit the amount of funds that can be applied to things like renewable energy.
 As a result, CLT Ghent is exploring partnerships with cooperatives that will build and find external funding for green design features that cannot be financed with traditional housing sources (like solar energy, water collection, and heat pumps), with additional costs paid back through the savings households will see on their utility bills.
 While CLTs are finding creative work arounds, this increases the transactional and administrative costs on CLTs and reduces their ability to deliver multi-benefit low-cost housing options in communities.

 - Support for peer-learning helps to build CLT capacity.
 CLT Brussels and Ghent benefitted from participation in an European Union supported initiative, the Sustainable Housing for Inclusive and Cohesive Cities (SHICC) project that brought experts together to advance the work of CLTs in European countries and support adoption of supportive policies and financing models at the local, regional, and national levels.
 The SHICC project supported peer-learning among CLTs in the United Kingdom, Belgium, and France and helped these newly formed CLTs build capacity to finance and develop housing and work with public sector partners.
 The SHICC initiative is also helping incubate other CLTs throughout the countries participating in the collaboration.
 For example, lessons shared by CLT Brussels helped foster creation of CLTs in Ghent, Antwerp, and Leuven.